Using Data and Logic Models to Support Wellness Initiatives

 Communication and Connection Domain

-Communication and Connection, Wellness Competency Model
+Communication and Connection, Competency Course, Course, CWP, NBHWC, NCHEC, Wellness Competency Model

 Improve your ability to effectively plan, implement, and communicate wellness initiatives for individuals, communities, and organizations.
 You will learn necessary data collection methods, how to develop a logic model, and ways to differentiate quantitative and qualitative data that are important factors in developing and evaluating initiatives.
 Key strategies for communicating program findings with relevant internal and external stakeholders will be explored to enhance connection and support for small and large-scale initiatives.